 By offering cheaper premiums on low risk properties in high risk regions, you can undercut your competition.
 You can increase the number of policies on your book without unnecessary additional exposure to geohazards.

-We'd love to help you get a clear view of current and potential subsidence and ground movement risks too.
+We'd be pleased to help you gain a clear view of current and potential subsidence and ground movement risks too.

 Here's how to get our help: